jayanand05/jayanand05/README.md

 - 💬 Ask me about **Solidity, Blockchain**

-- 🌱 Currently trying hands on **MERN stack** by building some projects
+- 🌱 Currently trying hands on coolest projects!

 - 📫 You can contact me at **jayanand680@gmail.com**